 Plesk is a an enterprise hosting control panel and it requires license to work effectively.
 They also offers 15 day trial license which is intended for testing purposes.

-The Plesk one-click installer is a script that downloads itself and determines the correct Plesk version for your OS.
+The Plesk one-click installer is a script that downloads itself and determines the correct Plesk version for your linux server OS.
 You won’t accidentally pick the wrong version for your distribution.
 Paste this and the installer will download the latest version of Plesk (12 at the time of writing):

 wget -O - http://autoinstall.plesk.com/one-click-installer | sh